Skip to content

 Accessing Cirrus from more than 1 machine

-It is common for users to want to access Cirrus from more than one local machine (e.g. a desktop linux, and a laptop) - this can be achieved through use of an ~/.ssh/authorized_keys file on Cirrus to hold the additional keys you generate.
-Note that if you want to access Cirrus via another remote service, see the next section, SSH forwarding.
+It is common for users to want to access Cirrus from more than one local machine (e.g. a desktop linux, and a laptop) - this can be achieved by adding multiple public keys to your account through SAFE as described above.

 SSH forwarding (to use Cirrus from a second remote machine)